 Five Points Neighborhood

 The intersection of Glenwood Ave., and Fairview and Whitaker Mill Rds., hence the neighborhood’s name, brings together a network of local shops and restaurants, plus a 1942 cinema showing foreign and independent films.
-Hop between Nickelpoint Brewing Co. and Neuse River Brewing Company, then head down to Lilly’s Pizza for a delicious pie or NOFO @ The Pig for Southern dining and an eclectic gift shop to explore.
+Grab a local beer at Nickelpoint Brewing Co., Neuse River Brewing Company or Lonerider at Five Points, then head down to Lilly’s Pizza for a delicious pie or NOFO @ The Pig for Southern dining and an eclectic gift shop to explore.
 Another must is Hayes Barton Cafe and Dessertery, with its 1940s nostalgia feel and award-winning desserts.
-Want some nightlife action?
-The Point at Glenwood and Proof Five Points are both go-tos.

 North Hills shopping and entertainment district offers up some of the destination’s most beloved events, local shops, delicious food and top-notch hotels, including N.C.’s first AC Hotel and the four-star Renaissance Raleigh North Hills Hotel.

 North Hills Mall originally opened in 1960 was converted into Raleigh’s first enclosed mall in 1967.
 Natives remember the mall as a go-to spot for shopping popular stores and for dining and mingling.
 And it’s come a long way since then, now as a giant, open-air, walkable district offering more than 130 local shops, restaurants, bars, spas, a theater, an outdoor live music venue and more.

 Shopping standouts include the area’s hub of author appreciation, Quail Ridge Books, posh men’s clothier Peter Millar, Charlotte’s and Kendra Scott.
 Hungry?
 Dip into Another Broken Egg Café, Level7, Midtown Grille or Vivace.
-The list goes on with beer-focused spots Yard House and World of Beer.
+The list goes on with Yard House, Chuy's and much more.